wh-alice/mig_visualstudio/vs/extensibility/walkthrough--using-a-shell-command-with-an-editor-extension.md

 ---
-title: "Walkthrough: Using a Shell Command with an Editor Extension" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"
+title: "Walkthrough: Using a Shell Command with an Editor Extension | Microsoft Docs" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"